 An SAR may be granted free-standing or in tandem with new options.
-However, an SAR which is issued in tandem with an Incentive Stock Option will be subject to the following: (i) it will expire no later than at the expiration of the Incentive Stock Option; (ii) payment under the SAR will not exceed 100% of the difference between the exercise price of the option and the fair market value of stock on the date the SAR is exercised; (iii) it will be transferable only when the option is transferable, and under the same conditions, (iv) it will be exercised when the fair market value of the Company's stock exceeds the exercise price of the option.
+However, an SAR which is issued in tandem with an Incentive Stock Option will be subject to the following: (i) it will expire no later than at the expiration of the Incentive Stock Option; (ii) payment under the SAR will not exceed 100% of the difference between the exercise price of the option and the fair market value of stock on the date the SAR is exercised; (iii) it will be transferable only when the option is transferable, and under the same conditions, (iv) it will be exercisable only when the option is exercisable, and (v) it may only be exercised when the fair market value of the Company's stock exceeds the exercise price of the option.
 Payment by the Company upon exercise of an SAR will be in cash, stock, or any combination thereof as the Board shall determine.